mihail-pop/media-journal/docs/configuration/remote-access.md

 ---

 ### Configuring the App for a Domain
-If you choose **Option 2** your app's built-in security will block login attempts.
+For **both options**, the app's built-in security will block login attempts.
 It detects the traffic originating from `https://your-domain.com` instead of `localhost` and blocks it as a security measure.

 To resolve this you must whitelist your domain name by setting the `CSRF_TRUSTED_ORIGINS` environment variable.